 This Sautéed Asparagus with Mushrooms is a delicious and incredibly easy side dish.
 All you need is 15 minutes and one pan to put it together.
 This simple dish is so fresh and full of sweetness, richness and interesting textures.

 We recently discovered how wonderfully asparagus pairs with mushrooms.
 To further explore this combination, I tried sautéing asparagus with shimeji mushrooms and it turned out great.

 Shimeji mushrooms, also called brown beech mushrooms, is one of my most favorite mushrooms.
 It has a rich flavor with a sweet and nutty taste that complements the sweetness and earthiness of asparagus so well.

 This is an excellent side dish showcasing natural flavors of these two ingredients.
-You can also have it as a light vegetarian main dish.
+You can also have it as a light meatless main dish.

 The stars of this dish are green asparagus and shimeji mushrooms (brown beech mushrooms).
 If you need tips for choosing asparagus, check out this guide to buying asparagus and keeping it fresh.
 Brown beech mushrooms are available at many regular Western as well as Asian grocery stores.